Richard H. ChapmanRichard Chapman Clark Hill

 Richard works with clients to evaluate and strengthen internal controls including those involving document retention and destruction and employment practices.
 He also works closely with clients’ sales and credit specialists to both create, understand, and negotiate essential business documentation to maximize its effectiveness should litigation ensue and to manage the expectations of all parties in his clients’ transactions.

-Richard also frequently presents the Mindy Chapman and Associates LLC “Workplace Training that Clicks & Sticks®” to employees, managers, and c-suite leaders of closely-held and public corporations.
-The training includes “Workplace Tools for Managing the Law™” and “Workplace Tools for Preventing Harassment, Discrimination & Retaliation for Managers, Supervisors & Executives™”.
+Richard is also the member of Mindy Chapman and Associates LLC presenting “Workplace Training that Clicks & Sticks®” to employees, managers, and c-suite leaders of closely-held and public corporations.
+The training includes “Workplace Tools for Managing the Law™,” “Workplace Tools for Preventing Harassment, Discrimination & Retaliation for Managers, Supervisors & Executives™” and “Diversity and Inclusion: A Conversation About US.”
 He also conducts individual EEO training for company employees and managers.

 Richard continues to earn the highest honors and recognition by his peers, including being selected for the following prestigious ratings: